gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 ```

 With that configuration, GitLab Runner will instruct the executor to use the image in version `x86_64-${CI_RUNNER_REVISION}`,
 which is based on its compilation data.
-After updating the Runner to a new version, this will ensure that the
+After updating GitLab Runner to a new version, this will ensure that GitLab
 Runner will try to download the proper image.
 This of course means that the image should be uploaded to the registry
-before upgrading the Runner, otherwise the jobs will start failing with a "No such image" error.
+before upgrading GitLab Runner, otherwise the jobs will start failing with a "No such image" error.

 In GitLab Runner 13.2 and later, the helper image is tagged by
 `$CI_RUNNER_VERSION` in addition to `$CI_RUNNER_REVISION`.
 Both tags are